-Michael also has extensive experience in the area of renewable energy having advised some of Australia and the world's leading renewable energy companies on the development of solar and wind farms throughout Australia.
+Michael also has extensive experience in the area of renewable energy having advised some of Australia and the world's leading renewable energy companies on the development of hydrogen, battery, solar and offshore and onshore wind farms throughout Australia.

-Michael is consistently recognised in various client and peer surveys as a leading individual in Real Estate, including in Chambers Asia-Pacific and Best Lawyers.
-The Chambers Asia-Pacific 2018 guide described Michael as 'really good, very proactive, hard-working, innovative and solutions-driven'.
+Michael is consistently recognised in various client and peer surveys as a leading individual in Real Estate, including in Chambers Asia Pacific and Best Lawyers.
+The Chambers Asia Pacific guide described Michael as "very proactive, hard-working, innovative and solutions-driven".

 Michael's experience includes:

 - Aware Real Estate – on the acquisition and development of build to rent projects.

 - Cadillac Fairview – on the establishment of a fund to deliver build to rent projects throughout Australia.

 - Rest – on its acquisition of a one-third stake in Sydney's $3 billion Quay Quarter Tower.

 - Rest – on the establishment of a fund to develop logistics projects throughout Australia.